WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (May Update)

 S-Tier (A+ on Wowhead): The Must-Haves

-Devourer Demon Hunter.
-Best pure melee DPS for keys.
+Devourer Demon Hunter (3660).
+Best pure melee DPS for consistency.
 Momentum + Nemesis is a two-spec engine.
 Seat of the Triumvirate is designed for his playstyle.
 Consistent in every dungeon, strong single-target and AoE.
 The safest melee pick at any key level.

 A-Tier: Strong Carries

-Feral Druid.
-Another March 30 beneficiary.
+Feral Druid (3557).
 Feral's instant-cast bleeds mean zero downtime on movement-heavy dungeons like Windrunner Spire and Skyreach.
 Battle rez, Stampeding Roar, and Innervate make Feral the melee with the best utility package.
-Method has Feral in S-tier.
+Strong A-tier performer.

-Survival Hunter.
+Survival Hunter (3515).
 Harpoon repositioning, Wildfire Bomb AoE, and natural tankiness from mail armor.
 Survival has always been underrated in M+, and the current dungeon pool favors its playstyle.
 Skyreach is a masterclass dungeon for Survival.

 B-Tier: Viable, Comp-Dependent

-Fire Mage.
+Fire Mage (3412).
 Combustion windows are powerful but cooldown-dependent.
 Between Combustion windows, damage falls off hard.
-Frost and Arcane are both better in the current meta for sustained key performance.
+Frost and Arcane are more consistent in the current meta.

 C-Tier: Avoid for Pushing